ShangtongZhang/reinforcement-learning-an-introduction/README.md

 * Example 5.2: Soap Bubble
 * Example 8.5: Rod Maneuvering
 * Figure 12.14: The effect of λ (I don't have time to replicate it for now)
-* Chapter 13: Some examples about policy gradient
 * Chapter 14 & 15 are about psychology and neuroscience
 * Chapter 16: Backgammon, The Acrobot, Go